ironhack-labs/lab-javascript-functions-and-arrays/README.md

 ## Instructions

-You will be working in the `src/clue.js` file, which is already loaded in the `SpecRunner.html` file.
+You will work in the `src/clue.js` file, already loaded in the `SpecRunner.html` file.

 To run the tests and your JavaScript code, open the `SpecRunner.html` file using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension.